Frank Capra: Mr. Smith Goes to Washington (1939)

 Nonetheless, Capra's vision of the film's significance was clear:

 The more uncertain are the people of the world, the more their hard-won freedoms are scattered and lost in the winds of chance, the more they need a ringing statement of America's democratic ideals.
 The soul of our film would be anchored in Lincoln.
 Our Jefferson Smith would be a young Abe Lincoln, tailored to the rail-splitter's simplicity, compassion, ideals, humor, and unswerving moral courage under pressure.

 Capra pleaded with Cohn to allow the film to go into distribution and remembers the intensity of their decision making:

 Harry Cohn paced the floor, as stunned as Abraham must have been when the Lord asked him to sacrifice his beloved son Isaac.

 Cohn and Capra chose to ignore the negative publicity and demands and released the film as planned.
 It was later nominated for 11 Academy Awards, only winning one (for Best Original Story) partly because the number of major pictures that were nominated that year was 10, including The Wizard of Oz and Gone with the Wind.
 Hollywood columnist Louella Parsons called it a "smash patriotic hit" and most critics agreed, seeing that audiences left the theaters with "an enthusiasm for democracy" and "in a glow of patriotism."

 The significance of the film's message was established further in France, shortly after World War II began.
 When the French public was asked to select which film they wanted to see most, having been told by the Vichy government that soon no more American films would be allowed in France, the overwhelming majority chose it over all others.
-To a France soon to be invaded and occupied by Nazi forces, the film most expressed the "perseverance of democracy and the American way."
+To a France soon to be completely occupied by Nazi forces, the film most expressed the "perseverance of democracy and the American way."